meteor/react-tutorial/tutorial/simple-todos-graphql/01-graphql-setup.md

 <img width="800px" src="/simple-todos-graphql/assets/step01-query-no-result.png"/>

-This shows that our app is now working with GraphQL :).
+This shows that our app is now working with GraphQL.

 > Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos-graphql/step01)